jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 ```

 The additional parameter is `"group_by_field"` which is the field that is going
-to be used to split the entries into.
+to be used to split the entries into separate keyed lists.
 In this example the values will be split
 by the `"test_name"`.
 This makes it easy to pull out the sequence of tests associated with
 a specific test type.

 ## Running the mapper script

+Once the runtime_config.json and the mapping_config.json files running the
+script is straight forward.

 # Going from JSON to HDF5